kenken64/NUSISS-DevOpsEng/workshop/workshop6.md

 * Github Account

 ## Workshop
-In this workshop you will setup a CD/CI to automatically build and publish your Frontend application to Zeit using Travis.
+In this workshop you will setup a CD/CI to automatically build and publish your Frontend application to Github Pages using Travis.

 * Fork the source codes from the following URL https://github.com/kenken64/bitcoin-order-app to your own Github account.